Fall is in the air! (Well, at least for a few days here in often-hot-in-autumn Kentucky — highs here will be back in the 80s soon.)

 Here's our latest collection of interesting articles from around the web.

 (We're posting the weekly Roundup a day early because a new issue of the SMI newsletter will be released online tomorrow.)

 For most of us, change is hard.
 We may know we should change, want to change, and even begin the process of change, but then we fail to follow through.
 Here's how to make genuine progress.

 Summertime — and the living is easy.
 Or not.

 Whatever life may be serving up right now, we hope you'll find time to grab a cold drink, plant yourself in a shady spot, and sample this week's Roundup.

 The president referenced above is President Calvin Coolidge.
 He was in office in 1926 when America celebrated the 150th anniversary of its founding.

 During a sesquicentennial celebration in Philadelphia, site of the

-Here's our latest collection of interesting reads on investing, personal finances, and stewardship.
+As we head into Independence Day weekend, here's our latest collection of interesting articles on investing, personal finance, and stewardship.